Last updated: January 5, 2006

-Groundwork Erewash Valley works to improve all environments, from woodlands, with the help of local Sheffield Tree Surgeons, to schools and housing estates.
+Groundwork Erewash Valley works to improve all environments, from woodlands, with the help of local Tree Surgeons.
 Groundwork aims to involve the community in improving and maintaining their environment, and educating communities in the importance of biodiversity, recycling and waste management.

 Groundwork manages officially designated Local Nature Reserves within the Derby & Derbyshire area.
 These can be in rural areas, but are more often what we term as ‘green oases’ and can be found throughout urban areas.

 The Community Wildspaces project encourages local communities to become actively involved in maintaining their existing environment and in creating new ‘green oases’ in their local areas.

 The scheme also aims to develop better access and interpretation on these sites, as well as holding events to raise awareness of nature reserves and green spaces, that are on people’s doorsteps.

 The arts have always been used by Groundwork as a regeneration tool and can help make a significant contribution to communities and the environment.
 Art is a successful way of engaging people from all ages, backgrounds and cultures and encouraging participation and celebration.